San Jacinto, Colombia Guide

 Day Trips

-Approximately 1.5 hours by car.
-Step back in time in Mompox, a UNESCO World Heritage site.
-This colonial town, once a vital trading hub on the Magdalena River, is known for its well-preserved architecture, intricate gold filigree jewelry, and a tranquil atmosphere.
-Wander through the cobblestone streets, admire the historic churches, and soak in the charm of a bygone era.
-Mompox offers a glimpse into Colombia's rich history and a peaceful escape from the hustle and bustle of modern life.
+Approximately 1.5 hours by bus from San Jacinto Step back in time in Mompox, a UNESCO World Heritage site.
+This colonial town, once a vital trading port on the Magdalena River, is known for its well-preserved architecture, intricate gold filigree jewelry, and a tranquil atmosphere.
+Explore the historic churches, wander through the cobblestone streets, and soak in the rich history and culture of this charming riverside town.

 Travel Time